Vegan Puff Pastry

 Prepare the vegan butter:

-Shredded margarine in a food processor.
+shredded margarine in a food processor.

 1. Using the largest side of a box grater, shred the frozen vegan butter.
 Alternatively, use the shredder attachment of a food processor to grate the frozen vegan butter.